Proposing a Feature Topic

 It is highly recommended that the lead Guest Editor (lead organizer) of a potential FT communicates his topic, initial plan, proposed list of Guest Editors (GEs) to the EiC to discuss them before taking the time to put together a proposal and/or to get GEs committed to this matter.
 Only after the concept and the GE list are agreed upon, a full proposal can be submitted to the EiC.
 The proposal should address the topic’s background, motivation, scope, significance, timeliness, and relevance to the IEEE Communications Magazine.
 The proposal should also include:

-- Tentative schedule
+- Tentative schedule, including:

 - A plan to advertise the Call for Papers (CFP)